mark-hoy/tiny-m-build/README.md

 The Raspberry Pi connects to the Mini E3 via the USB cable that comes with the Mini E3.

 ## Raspberry Pi Setup

-Install a Raspberry Pi lite OS from:\
+While I'm using a Pi 4, I'll be trying out FluiddPi, so this is just to get the rest of you going should you want to do it all yourself and download an Image.
+I strongly suggest you go the FluiddPi route....

+Download the latest Raspberry Pi OS Lite image, mine was a 5.4 from Dec 2, 2020 and use Etcher or something similar to burn an SD card with the image.
+I happened to use a 32G card on a Raspberry Pi 4, but smaller cards and slower Pi will also work.

 https://www.raspberrypi.org/software/operating-systems/ \
 https://github.com/vladbabii/raspberry_os_buster_read_only_fs

-1. Download the latest Raspberry Pi OS Lite image, mine was a 5.4 from Dec 2, 2020 and use Etcher or something similar to burn an SD card with the image.
-I happened to use a 32G card on a Raspberry Pi 4, but smaller cards and slower Pi will also work.\
+## Fluidd Pi
+FluiddPi - A Pi image with Klipper, Moonraker, Fluidd and Web Camera support pre-installed. - cadriel/FluiddPI https://github.com/cadriel/FluiddPI

+1. Download the latest FluiddPi Image, I used v1.2.0 at https://github.com/cadriel/FluiddPI/releases/download/v1.2.0/fluiddpi-rpi-lite-v1.2.0.zip
+2. Flash your SD card with the image (fluiddpi-rpi-lite-v1.2.0.zip in my case), I used BalenaEtcher for OSX.
-2. Connect the Pi to your monitor (funky adapter cable needed for HDMI on Pi 4) and keyboard, login: pi  password: raspberry\
+3. Connect the Pi to your monitor (funky adapter cable needed for HDMI on Pi 4) and keyboard, login: pi  password: raspberry

-3. Run "sudo raspi-config" and walk through each menu item. \
+4. Run "sudo raspi-config" and walk through each menu item. \
-3a.
+4a.
 I choose wireless options and connected to my home wireless, but you could also go wired via Ethernet.\
-3b.
+4b.
 Give your Pi a hostname and probably set it to your timezone for ease of looking at your log files.\
-3c.
+4c.
 Enable SSH so that you can remotely get into your Pi\
-3d.
+4d.
 Update Pi with various patches\
-3e.
-Reboot and prove all the stuff you just did works\
+4e.
+Reboot and prove all the stuff you just did works

 4. Upon reboot, run "ifconfig" and determine your IP address.
 Note: You might want to get the MAC address and set a static IP address in your DCHPD configuration of your Wireless Router.
 Use SSH (on OSX/Linux) or PuTTY on Windows and remotely login to your Pi.
 The command will be similar to "ssh pi@192.168.1.142" but with your IP address.

-## Fluidd Pi
-FluiddPi - A Pi image with Klipper, Moonraker, Fluidd and Web Camera support pre-installed. - cadriel/FluiddPI https://github.com/cadriel/FluiddPI

 ## Fluidd
 https://github.com/cadriel/fluidd/blob/develop/docs/README.md